Set a reminder

 Remind a person or a channel

-Type me to remind yourself, a team member’s @username to send the reminder to them, or the #channel-name of a channel to send an open reminder there.
+Type me to remind yourself, the @[display name] of another member to send the reminder to them, or the #channel-name of a channel to send an open reminder there.

 Remember: Set a reminder in a private channel by typing /remind #[private channel name], followed by your reminder.
 Don't forget to add the # sign in front of the exact spelling of the channel's name.